sir-lucian/pastebins/README.md

 ## Part 3: WJMax

 Back in October 2022, Woowakgood held a fan game contest centered around Waktaverse.
 WJMax was created by a different team for this, initially.
 At the time, it hasn't been approved and endorsed by Neowiz yet.
-When the WJMax continued to be developed post contest later, it finally got the approval from Neowiz that "It can be operated with a condition that it will remain non-commercial".
+When WJMax continued to be developed post contest later, it finally got the approval from Neowiz that "It can be operated with a condition that it will remain non-commercial".
 Thus the Neowiz credit was inserted.

 The most recognisable characteristic of WJMax that was **significantly different than DJMax at the time** was the story mode. (we'll come back to this later) It included the lore and story of Waktaverse members.
 Specifically Isedol members and their journey.